 6. Affiliate marketing

 Top tip: keep track of all your profit and expenses each month to optimize your bottom line!
-Shopify users can use BeProfit – Profit Tracker for example.
+Shopify users can use BeProfit – Profit Tracker for easy monitoring of their finances.

 To improve your conversion rate: